Islamic Cairo, Egypt

 4. Visit the Mosque of Ibn Tulun

 One of the oldest mosques in Cairo and one that deserves far more attention than it receives is the Mosque of Ibn Tulun, which we date back to the 9th century.
 This vast mosque is well known for its spiral minaret and extensive courtyard.
-Due to the fact that it is relatively less visited, you will find that most of the time you have this tranquil space to yourself, where you can admire its great architecture and fine details in peace.
+Due to the fact that it is relatively less visited, you will find that most of the time you have this tranquil space to yourself, where you can admire its great architecture and fine details in peace, a quiet moment in your Cairo tours.

 5. Walk around the Al-Darb al-Ahmar District